Tap Fiscal

 Any individual or corporate entity, including foreign nationals and international companies, can set up a Free Zone company in the UAE.
 There are no nationality restrictions, provided the applicant meets the free zone authority’s requirements and complies with licensing and regulatory guidelines.

-4. How many free zones are there in the UAE?
+4. How many Free Zones are there in the UAE?

 The UAE has more than 40 Free Zones across different emirates, each catering to specific industries such as trade, technology, logistics, media, finance, and manufacturing.
 Every Free Zone operates under its own authority with tailored regulations and business support services.